jofmi/agentpy/docs/overview.rst

 - :func:`sobol_sensitivity` performs a Sobol sensitivity analysis.
 - :func:`interactive` generates an interactive widget for parameter variation.
 - :func:`animate` generates an animation that can display output over time.
-- :func:`gridplot` visualizes agent positions on a spacial :class:`Grid`.
+- :func:`gridplot` visualizes agent positions on a spatial :class:`Grid`.

 To see applied examples of these functions, please check out the :doc:`model_library`.